laravelpakistan/laravel-installer-with-envato/README.md

 ### Security Vulnerabilities

 Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Or directly contact to our envato team at: envato@arcoticsolutions.com

 ### Credits